ComScore

 • Time Commitment: 20 minutes

-17. Gluten Free Matcha Cupcakes with Matcha Frosting
+17. Gluten-Free Matcha Cupcakes with Matcha Frosting

-• Time Commitment: 44 minutes
+• Time Commitment: 45 minutes

 They’re as green as the rolling hills of Ireland.
 The cupcakes are sweetened with honey, which tames the bitter notes of the matcha and adds a ton of moisture.
+"You can leave out the xanthan gum if needed, but the results will be slightly less chewy and fluffy," recipe creator Sarah Menanix writes.

 18. Baileys Mint Chocolate Cream Pie